Al Azim Mosque, Contemporary Islamic mosque in Malacca, Malaysia.

 The mosque serves as a gathering place for the local Muslim community, where prayer and social events bring people together throughout the week.
 It plays a central role in the religious and community life of the area.

-The building is open to visitors daily, though prayer times should be respected and modest dress is required (shoulders and knees covered).
-It is helpful to check current visitor guidelines before your visit.
+The mosque is open to visitors daily, though prayer times should be respected and modest dress covering shoulders and knees is required.
+Checking current visitor guidelines before arrival is a good habit.

 The community of curious travelers